CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

 #### In-Depth Explanation

-ZeroShield's Threat Modeling feature empowers organizations to proactively identify and mitigate risks throughout the software development lifecycle.
-Users can upload Data Flow Diagrams (DFDs) and detailed architecture information, which ZeroShield analyzes using industry-standard frameworks such as STRIDE, DREAD, and OWASP Top 10.
+Threat-Shield's Threat Modeling feature empowers organizations to proactively identify and mitigate risks throughout the software development lifecycle.
+Users can upload Data Flow Diagrams (DFDs) and detailed architecture information, which Threat-Shield analyzes using industry-standard frameworks such as STRIDE, DREAD, and OWASP Top 10.

 - **Automated Analysis:** The platform automatically detects and categorizes threats, maps them to affected components, and calculates risk scores based on likelihood and impact.
 - **Vulnerability Mapping:** Each identified threat is mapped to security controls and compliance requirements, enabling teams to see which standards (e.g., ISO 27001, PCI DSS, NIST, SOC2, GDPR) are impacted.
-- **Attack Surface Visualization:** ZeroShield visualizes attack surfaces, threat propagation, and high-risk zones, making it easy to prioritize remediation.
+- **Attack Surface Visualization:** Threat-Shield visualizes attack surfaces, threat propagation, and high-risk zones, making it easy to prioritize remediation.
-- **Continuous Updates:** As system diagrams or architecture evolve, ZeroShield can update the threat model, ensuring it always reflects the most current posture.
+- **Continuous Updates:** As system diagrams or architecture evolve, Threat-Shield can update the threat model, ensuring it always reflects the most current posture.

 **Value to End Users:**
 - **Security Engineers:** Rapidly generate comprehensive, up-to-date threat models and maintain a clear audit trail.